 Use the IRS online payment application to find out whether an installment agreement is available for your situation.

-Make sure you stick to your repayment schedule.
-“In the event that you miss a required IRS deadline, it has the right to revoke the payment arrangement and restart the collection process,” said Raanan.
+If you successfully set up a monthly payment agreement, make sure you stick to your repayment schedule.
+“In the event that you miss a required IRS deadline, it has the right to revoke the payment arrangement and restart the collection process,” Raanan said.

-Although you don’t want to increase your personal debt in addition to your taxes due, you might choose to make a payment by credit card to help you take care of your tax bill.
+Although you don’t want to increase your personal debt in addition to your taxes due, you can choose to make a payment by credit card to help take care of your tax bill.

-Zimmelman agrees.
-“Even though you might end up paying interest charges on your credit card balance, depending on your [credit card interest] rate, that might still be cheaper than paying the IRS’s fines and interest charges,” he said.
+“Even though you might end up paying interest charges on your credit card balance, depending on your (credit card interest) rate, that might still be cheaper than paying the IRS’ fines and interest charges,” Zimmelman said.

-Taxes paid by credit card go through a commercial payment processor, not the IRS, and will incur an added fee that might be tax deductible.
-Check the IRS’s website for a list of processors.
+Taxes paid by credit card go through a commercial payment processor, not the IRS, and will incur an added fee that might be tax-deductible.
+Check the IRS’ website for a list of processors.

 As a last option, you might be able to negotiate with the IRS.
-“If you can prove that you cannot afford to pay your taxes, the IRS may be willing to make a compromise and reduce your balance,” said Zimmelman.
+“If you can prove that you cannot afford to pay your taxes, the IRS may be willing to make a compromise and reduce your balance,” Zimmelman said.

 The IRS will consider your entire financial situation, including your income, expenses, assets and ability to pay.
 You might be approved for a lump sum or periodic payments.
 In either case, you must have filed all required returns unless you have an extension for the current tax year.

-Check out the IRS’s online offer in compromise pre-qualifier tool to see if you might be eligible.
+Check out the IRS’ online offer-in-compromise pre-qualifier tool to see if you might be eligible.

 Make sure a postal employee postmarks your receipt if you opt to use certified mail.
 The date of the receipt will serve as the postmark date.
 Again, keep your receipt for proof of delivery.

-Don’t let history repeat itself and dig an even deeper hole of tax penalties and debt by missing the yearly tax deadline.
+Don’t let history repeat itself by missing the yearly tax deadline and digging an even deeper hole of tax penalties and debt.
 Also, don’t make the mistake of thinking you shouldn’t file the current year’s taxes because you failed to file last year.
 The IRS will hold you responsible for each delinquent tax return.

 Most importantly, never ignore the IRS: “If you do not take heed to any letters or calls you may be receiving from the IRS in an attempt to collect back taxes, it could lead to serious consequences such as bank levies, tax liens and wage garnishments,” Raanan said.

-Fortunately, you have options when your delinquent taxes become a problem or if you are facing a tax audit.
-Tax information is tricky, however, and the repercussions for failing to file or pay can be substantial.
-Act quickly.
+Fortunately, you have options when your delinquent taxes become a problem or if you’re facing a tax audit.
+Tax information is tricky, however, and the repercussions for failing to file or pay can be substantial — so act quickly.